stevekerrick/GraphqlToTsql/docs/gettingStarted.md

 # Create Entity Mapping

-`GraphqlToTsql` uses a pattern called "Entity Mapping" to define the types and fields that will be accessible in the GraphQL, and to map them to tables and columns in the database.
+`GraphqlToTsql` uses the "Entity Mapping" pattern to define the types and fields that will be accessible in the GraphQL, and to map them to tables and columns in the database.